-3.1.5 HOUSEHOLDS AND STRUCTURE TYPES
+4.1.5 HOUSEHOLDS AND STRUCTURE TYPES

 In Electoral Area E, the majority of all family types live in a single-detached house.
-Other than single-detached houses, the remaining population resides in moveable dwellings (Figure 20), indicating that this may be an affordable option for households who can't afford single family homes in Electoral Area E.
+Other than single-detached houses, the remaining population resides in moveable dwellings (Figure 22), indicating that this may be an affordable option for households who can't afford single-detached dwellings in Electoral Area E.

-Figure 20 - Households by Structure and Family Type in Electoral Area E, 2016
+Figure 22 - Households by Structure and Family Type in Electoral Area E, 2016